zalando/postgres-operator/docs/quickstart.md

 The Postgres Operator can be installed simply by applying yaml manifests.
-Note, we provide the `/manifests` directory as an example only; you should consider adjusting the manifests to your particular setting (e.g. namespaces).
+Note, we provide the `/manifests` directory as an example only; you should consider adjusting the manifests to your K8s environment (e.g. namespaces).

 ```bash
 # First, clone the repository and change to the directory